isomerpages/ogp-poe-weikeong/index.md

       announcement_items:
         - title: You He Roasted Delights
           date: 11 June 2024
           announcement: Simple, no-frills roasted meats.
-Highly recommended is the roasted chicken rice—plump and succulent.
-The best part is the hawkers are really friendly, making it my go-to stall to satisfy my chicken rice cravings.
+Highly recommend their roasted chicken rice—plump and succulent.
+The best part is the hawkers are really friendly and generous, making it my go-to stall to satisfy my chicken rice cravings.
           link_text: ""
           link_url: ""
         - title: Siang Kee Seafood Restaurant
           date: 25 May 2024
           announcement: This seafood restaurant captures the charm of old-school hawker style.
-Highly recommended is their butter crayfish, which is enveloped in fragrant butter and crunchy cereal.
+Highly recommend their butter crayfish, which is enveloped in fragrant butter and crunchy cereal.
 The crayfish meat is incredibly fresh, juicy, and tender, promising an epicurean delight.
           link_text: ""
           link_url: ""
         - title: London Fat Duck
           date: 11 May 2024
-          announcement: '"Wagyu of ducks" cooked to perfection with crispy skin and meat that melts in your mouth.'
+          announcement: '"Wagyu of ducks" cooked to perfection with crispy skin and meat which melts in your mouth.'
           link_text: ""
           link_url: ""
   - textcards: